Internet connections explained, including dial-up, ADSL and Cable connections.

-ADSL connections are Always on, which makes the usual long wait to connect a thing of the past.
+ADSL connections are Always on which makes the usual long wait to connect associated with dial-up a thing of the past.

 ADSL connection Cons

-ADSL connections are not available to everyone, you should always ensure that you have ADSL coverage in your area (an ISP will check for you).
+ADSL connections are not available to everyone and you should always ensure that you have ADSL coverage in your area, an ISP will check for you when you enquire about their service.
 The hardware costs can be quite significant as you will need a special ADSL modem and ADSL filters to use the service.
-Most ISPs allow you to hire these items which can reduce the initial cost.
+However, most ISPs provide this hardware as part of the package.

 Cable connections are considered one of the best types of Internet connection available to the home user, they offer very fast and reliable connections with a fixed monthly fee.